 Puyo is the second city in the world with more water resources for that reason it is a fortress for life, strategically located in the center of the Amazon represents a showcase for scientific and community tourism.
 For these and many more reasons, Pastaza has become an important tourist power.

-In the Pastaza canton of the city of Puyo, there is a great variety of different food typical of the Amazon, since cooking is the pride of Ecuadorians, you have the opportunity to enjoy the pleasant hospitality of its people and savor the best typical dishes, which is similar to Peruvian cuisine, which is recognized as one of the best in the world.
+In the Pastaza canton of the city of Puyo, there is a great variety of different food typical of the Amazon, since cooking is the pride of Ecuadorians, you have the opportunity to enjoy the pleasant hospitality of its people and savor the best typical dishes.

 The pinchos of moyón or chontacuro, which are the worms that grow in the different palms, (worm of the chonta) that has a high content of natural fat, has become one of the different Amazonian dishes nowadays.